OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: Applications

-Fabric pleats have long been used in fashion items like cloth.
+\textbf{Cap: custom fashion.} Fabric pleats have long been used in fashion items like clothes.
 Inspired by the tradition, we designed a cap.
 The design consists of 211 faces and 303 hinges.
-It was fabricated with 22 stages of hooping, the result is shown in Figure~\ref{fig:cap-closeup}.
+It was fabricated with 11 stages of hooping.
+This is the cap featured in Figure one.